renkeven/PencilBeam/README.md

 # PencilBeam

-Suitable for high-z (z>3), as long as you can approximate pencilbeam as a cuboid.
+Suitable for high-z (z>3), as long as you can approximate pencilbeam as a parallelepiped.
 Minor modifications required for lower-z.

 ## Requirements